-SOURCE NO. POTENTIALLY SIGNIFICANT IMPACT SIGNIFICANT UNLESS MITIGATION INCORPORATED LESS THAN SIGNIFICANT IMPACT NO IMPACT significant impact on the environment? b.
-Conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
-10, 16, 19 x 18 GRICULTURE AND FORESTRY RESOURCES.
-Could the project: a.
-Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use 26 х b.
+SOURCE NO. POTENTIALLY SIGNIFICANT IMPACT SIGNIFICANT UNLESS MITIGATION INCORPORATED LESS THAN SIGNIFICANT IMPACT NO IMPACT Resources Agency, to non-agricultural use b.
 Conflict with existing zoning for agricultural use, or a Williamson Act contract?
-10 Х C. Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))?
+10 X c.
+Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))?
 1, 9 X d.
 Result in the loss of forest land or conversion of forest land to non-forest use?
-9 Х e.
+9 X e.
 Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
 9, 10 х 19.
-MA ANDATORY FINDINGS OF SIGNIFICANCE. a.
+MΑ NDATORY FINDINGS OF SIGNIFICANCE. a.
 Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
 X b.
-Does the project have the potential to achieve ı SOURCE NO. POTENTIALLY SIGNIFICANT IMPACT SIGNIFICANT UNLESS MITIGATION INCORPORATED LESS THAN SIGNIFICANT IMPACT NO IMPACT short-term, to the disadvantage of long-term, environmental goals?
-X c.
-Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connect with the effects of past projects, the effects of other current projects, and the effects of probable future projects).
-X d.
+Does the project have the potential to achieve short-term, to the disadvantage of long-term, environmental goals? Х c.
+Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connect with the effects of past projects, the effects of other current projects, and the effects of probable future projects). х d.
 Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? x